cambridge-cares/TheWorldAvatar/ontology-tools/CMCLABoxManagement/chemaboxwriters/README.md

 aboxwriter <awriter> --file-or-dir file.file_ext --dry-run FALSE

 ```
-7. Running the `opsscan` abox writer in a non `dry-run` mode on directory with `oc_json` files containing processed scan jobs on a particular chemical species.
+7. Running the `opsscan` abox writer in a non `dry-run` mode on a directory with `oc_json` files containing scan jobs.
 In case of the `oc_json` type input, three additional `handler_kwargs` are required for the `oc_json_to_ops_json` handler.
 These are `os_iris`, `os_atoms_iris` and `oc_atoms_ids`.
 For a simple ethanol C1-C2 scan, the `os_iris` must be set to the iri of the ethanol in ontospecies triple store, the `os_atoms_iris` must be set to the ethanol C1 and C2 atoms iris in the ontospecies triple store and `oc_atoms_ids` must be set to the C1 and C2 atoms indices according to the order used in the quantum calculation job.
 If, e.g. the atom C1 and C2 order was 2 and 3 in the log file the `oc_atoms_ids` must be set to "2,3".
 Note that it would be assumed that the scan points defined in all oc_json files belong to the same scan.

 ```bash
 aboxwriter opsscan --file-or-dir my_scan_dir --config-file config_file --dry-run FALSE